MARITIMES MAVEN

 Swallowtail Lighthouse

 Swallowtail Lighthouse is still an active navigational aid.
 I descended the 54 stone steps, and traversed the wooden footbridge, then sat on a bench near the lighthouse, and watched kayakers paddling on the still waters.
 Then, almost like magic, the ferry emerged from a cloak of mist.
 On a clear day, the sweeping majestic vistas from this site are spectacular.
-The view from the ferry coming & going from the island is lovely when you pass here, so go out on the deck until you round the corner at the lighthouse.
-While on land, stop into the gift shop to pick up a local keepsake, and learn more about the lighthouse & surrounding area.
-All proceeds go towards the continued restoration & operation of the lighthouse.
+The view from the ferry coming and going from the island is lovely when you pass here, so go out on the deck until you round the corner at the lighthouse.
+While on land, stop into the gift shop to pick up a local keepsake, and learn more about the lighthouse and surrounding area.
+All proceeds go towards the continued restoration and operation of the lighthouse.

 Hole in the Wall and Seven Days’ Work

 Hole in the Wall rock arch, a wave-carved hole in a cliff, is just a short hike away.
-Follow the trails marked by blotches of red paint on the trees & rocks and watch your footing.
+Follow the trails marked by blotches of red paint on the trees and rocks and watch your footing.
 This is a moderately challenging hike, but there is a big reward at the end.
 There are several treats along the way, often including seal sightings.
 We watched three swimming around a herring weir, which in itself is a gem, as are the views of the Bay of Fundy, and the Seven Days’ Work (seven interesting layers of volcanic lava piled upon each other).
 View it across the bay from the Hole in the Wall arch.
 Keep an eye out for the ferry from this viewpoint.
 If you are lucky, you may even see a whale, too.
 North Head Campground has 20 serviced sites in this area.

 North Head

-North Head is chock-full of delights including great coffee & light meals at Old Wellhouse Café.
+North Head is chock-full of delights including great coffee and light meals at Old Wellhouse Café.
 It is a licenced café so enjoy a craft brew on the deck with a great view of the wharf.
 When a warmer drink is desired, try the lattes - they are superb.
 If you crave NY-style hand-tossed pizza, the Post Office Pizza should be your destination, and do not miss high tea at The Seaquel Family Restaurant.
 Explore via an eBike now through the fleet of offerings at Grand Manan Island Bikes.
 Bike the shorelines, chase lighthouses, or hit the many trails to discover the island’s many scenic views.

 Grand Manan Whale and Seabird Research Station

 The Grand Manan Whale and Seabird Research Station is conveniently located right in North Head with displays of whales, seals, seabirds, fish, sharks, and invertebrates.
-Information on conservation efforts to protect the endangered right whale, and the Harbour Porpoise Release Program is available and there are hands-on activities to inform & educate the public.
+Information on conservation efforts to protect the endangered right whale, and the Harbour Porpoise Release Program is available and there are hands-on activities to inform and educate the public.

 Pettes Cove Arts